AI-League/grt_blog/index.md

 5. Write up your findings and submit your report via Dreadnode’s application.
 6. Check bug crowd for the status of your submission.

 If you're not at DEFCON, you can do the workshop AISI created remotely.
 It's on github [here](https://github.com/UKGovernmentBEIS/defcon_grt_notebook/blob/main/quickstart.ipynb).
 If you have a google account, here's a [pre-loaded](https://colab.research.google.com/github/UKGovernmentBEIS/defcon_grt_notebook/blob/main/quickstart.ipynb) colab notebook.
-The chromebooks
+If you are on a network-blocked computer you can view the notebook materials [here](https://github.com/dreadnode/defcon_grt_notebook) and clone the entire repo to run the notebook.

 **Strong submissions make specific claims about things in the model card that are incorrect, incomplete, or missing.
 An argument of the form, "The model card says something happens X% of the time, but this shows worse performance of Y%" is best.
 An argument of the form, "the model card says this, but my submission shows something else," is good.**